Current Events — Starter Kit

 Monthly review

-Observe broader movements.
-See themes gaining or losing strength.
+Observe broader themes and structural movements gaining or losing strength.

 Quarterly review